Church of the Epiphany

 June, 1891 the cornerstone was laid by former Rector, Rev J W Ashman whose son is buried in front of the south wall of the church.
 On All Saints Day, Nov 1, 1891, Bishop Baldwin dedicated the church and the name of the Parish was changed from St. John's to Epiphany, to commemorate the day the sod was turned.
 Construction took 6 years to complete.

 The church has progressed much since that time.
 In 1903 the small one-manual hand pumped organ was removed and a two-manual organ pumped by water power was installed at a cost of $1,550.
-In 1949 a more up-to-date organ with chimes was installed and dedicated to those who fell in both World Wars.
+In 1949 a more up-to-date organ was installed and dedicated to those who fell in both World Wars.
 The current 1889 church originally had the Kingsville cenotaph which was donated after WWII to the RCL on Division S.

 Our pipe organ was entirely rebuilt and a new console installed in the church which includes a midi system in 2012.